sigp/lighthouse/scripts/local_testnet/README.md

 ./beacon_node
 ```

-In a new terminal, start the validator client, which will attach to the first
+In a new terminal, start the validator client which will attach to the first
 beacon node:

 ```bash